 ECC In the News

-Elgin Community College, in partnership with Centro Studi Italiani, is proud to offer a new summer study abroad program in Urbania, Italy.
+Elgin Community College, in partnership with Centro Studi Italiani, is proud to offer a new, faculty-led summer study abroad program in Urbania, Italy.
 The program provides students an immersive experience to learn the Italian language and culture.
-The four-week program runs from May 17 to June 14, 2020, and includes a capstone weekend in Rome.
+The four-week program runs from May 17 to June 14, 2020.